GabeScott/standard-works-vault/General Conference/2001 October - The Times in Which We Live.md

 As we have been continuously counseled for more than 60 years, let us have some food set aside that would sustain us for a time in case of need.
 But let us not panic nor go to extremes.
 Let us be prudent in every respect.
 And, above all, my brothers and sisters, let us move forward with faith in the Living God and His Beloved Son.

 Great are the promises concerning this land of America.
-We are told unequivocally that it “is a choice land, and whatsoever nation shall possess it shall be free from bondage, and from captivity, and from all other nations under heaven, if they will but serve the God of the land, who is Jesus Christ” (Ether 2:12).
+We are told unequivocally that it “is a choice land, and whatsoever nation shall possess it shall be free from bondage, and from captivity, and from all other nations under heaven, if they will but serve the God of the land, who is Jesus Christ” ([[Ether 2.12|Ether 2:12]]).
 This is the crux of the entire matter—obedience to the commandments of God.

 The Constitution under which we live, and which has not only blessed us but has become a model for other constitutions, is our God-inspired national safeguard ensuring freedom and liberty, justice and equality before the law.